-2.2 This Statement of Community Involvement should enhance the involvement of local groups that are already linked to planning processes in Ealing.
+2.2 This SCI should enhance the involvement of local groups that are already linked to planning processes in Ealing.
 Existing channels for dialogue with these community groups will remain in place.
-Consultation and participation relating to town planning will be undertaken, as far as possible, in accordance with the protocols set out in the corporate Ealing Consultation Strategy.

 How will we approach community involvement in planning?